Advisory Board

 © j.
 F. Klam / Berlin

 Fabian Lausen studied mathematics in Duisburg (diploma, with a minor in physics) and interdisciplinary science studies (master's degree) in Bielefeld.
 After completing his doctorate in the philosophy of science and working as a postdoc at Bielefeld University, he joined the Science Council's office as an officer in 2015.
 His responsibilities there included working groups on regional collaborations in science, on higher education governance, and on the postgraduate phase at colleges of art and music.
-Since 2021, Fabian Lausen has been working as an adviser at the Federal Ministry of Education and Research (Department 514, “Quantum Technologies, Quantum Computing”).
+Since 2021, Fabian Lausen has been working as an adviser at the Federal Ministry of Research, Technology and Space (Department T14, “Quantum Technologies”).
 Among other things, he is responsible for various topics in photonics funding, the establishment of the Jena based “Leibniz Center for Photonics in Infection Research”, and cross-sectional topics (e.g., Outreach, technology assessment, and start-up funding).

 Dr. Stefan Raible